• Skip to main content

 Cool the cake in the pan on a wire rack for 20 minutes.
 Remove from the pan and cool completely on a wire rack.

 • Dust the top with powdered sugar.
 If desired, serve with fresh whipped cream and sliced strawberries.
+Store leftovers in the fridge.

 Notes